Last Updated on January 23, 2023

 After leaving, we drove around the area viewing the incredible landscape that changed at every turn.
 I had never seen such incredible natural formations, much less buildings constructed on top of them.

-Monks who were previously hermits built the Meteora monasteries, although It’s still unknown how they scaled Meteora’s rocky towers.
+Monks who were previously hermits built the monasteries, although It’s still unknown how they scaled the incredible rocky towers of Meteora.
 An even greater mystery is how they later hauled up their building supplies.

 Byzantine Church of the Assumption of the Virgin Mary